mfrankz/microbiome/README.md

 # Downstream plotting and analysis of 16s microbiome data in R using phyloseq and ggplot
 ### This tutorial will allow you to create publication-level graphs and convert phyloseq objects to dataframes for easier manipulation and analysis.
 Below you will find code for 3 variables: alpha diversity, beta diversity, and taxa frequency

-To begin, we will load packages and import a phyloseq object. ***These steps are necessary for all variables in this tutorial.***
+To begin, we will load packages and import a phyloseq object. ***This is necessary for all the following steps in this tutorial.***

 1. Load packages.
 Note: you will also need an up-to-date version of R studio and the phyloseq package (installed through BioConductor):
 ```